kellymdev/fitbit-analysis/README.md

 # Fitbit Analysis

-A tool for analysing fitbit data and graphing the results.
-Data is uploaded as csv data from the Fitbit site.
+A tool for analysing Fitbit data and graphing the results.
+CSV data (available on the Fitbit site) can be uploaded and analysed.

 ## Calculations
 Various calculations are performed on the data, including: